skin check

 >

-Thanks to the Skin cancer college of Australia, University of QLD, Sydney university and Drs like Dr Peter Bourne, Dr Scott Menzie, Dr Cliff Rosendahl and Dr Alan Cameron, Dr Harald Kittler ( He’s Austrian ) and Dr Ian Mc Coll,…et al. Australia now has the world class generation of Doctors who can pick skin cancer at a mile away.
+Skin cancer diagnosis is now relatively straight forward.
+Thank you very much to the Skin cancer college of Australia, University of QLD, Sydney university and Drs like Dr Peter Bourne, Dr Scott Menzie, Dr Cliff Rosendahl and Dr Alan Cameron, Dr Harald Kittler ( He’s Austrian ) and Dr Ian Mc Coll,…et al.

 More cancer are missed by not looking.